-Note It may be necessary to provide the NexPath Telephony Server with a DNS server IP address and a Domain Name, in order for email to work with certain mail hosts, such as with Linux RedHat 6.0 and later.
+It may be necessary to provide the NexPath Telephony Server with an acceptable Domain Name, in order for email to work with certain mail hosts, such as with Linux RedHat 6.0 and later.
 The reason for this is anti-spamming protections in mail host software (e.g., sendmail), that will not allow a connection from a client unless it provides a fully qualified domain name in the protocol interchange.
-In order for the NexPath system to provide a domain name, both DNS and Domain Name must be programmed.
-See the the chapter Network Installation starting on page 21 in the System Administration Guide for details on setting the network parameters.
+The default used is nexpath.com, which may not be accepted by your mailhost.
+See the the chapter Network Installation starting on page 21 in the System Administration Guide for details on setting the network parameters such as domain name.